23 February, 2012

 What is a VPN

 For our purposes, a virtual private network (VPN) is a network that uses the Internet to provide individual expatriates with secure access to a private network.
 By encrypting all data you effectively establish a "tunnel" through the Internet to your designated server - with data within the tunnel unable to be accessed.
-These designated servers will often be outside your country of residence, and you will have the flexibility to choose the most appropriate server.
+These designated servers will often be outside your country of residence, and you will have the flexibility to choose the most appropriate server location.

 Why bother - what are the advantages of a VPN?